konstantin-brashkin/Excel_Project_Travel_Analysis/README.md

 # Creating Pivot Tables and Pivot Charts

-Second step was to created Pivot Tables to extract meaningfully information from the dataset, you can see it in third worksheet called "Pivot Tables".
+Second step was to create Pivot Tables to extract meaningfully information from the dataset, you can see it in third worksheet called "Pivot Tables".
 In total, 6 Pivot tables were created.
 Then I created Pivot Charts based on these Pivot Tables to represent them graphically.